Mrs Mills: 1960s

-While working as the superintendent of a typing pool in the office of the Paymaster General in London, Mills performed as a honky-tonk pianist in the evenings and weekends.
-She was spotted by a talent scout while playing piano with a semi-professional band called The Astorians, at a dance at the Woodford Golf Club in Essex.
+While working as the superintendent of a typing pool in the office of the Paymaster General in London, Mills performed as a honky-tonk pianist in her free time, in the evenings and weekends.
+She was spotted by a talent scout while playing piano with a semi-professional band called The Astorians, at a dance night at the Woodford Golf Club in Essex.

 In 1961 she released her first record, "Mrs Mills Medley", a single that entered the Top Twenty of the UK Singles Chart.

 At the age of 43, in December 1961, she made her first television appearance on The Billy Cotton Show.
-By the end of January 1962, she would be a household name, rising to fame during the same period as her stable-mates The Beatles, with whom she had shared space at Abbey Road Studios (as mentioned in the Beatles Anthology DVD bonus materials).
+By the end of January 1962 she was a household name, having risen to fame in the same period as her stable-mates The Beatles, with whom she had shared space at Abbey Road Studios (as mentioned in the Beatles Anthology DVD bonus materials).

-She toured the UK, making many appearances on TV and radio throughout the 1960s.
-Mills was also a successful recording artist overseas in territories where there were large numbers of economic migrants from the UK, including Australia, Canada and Hong Kong.
-Her career as an entertainer was to last well into the 1970s.
+She toured the UK throughout the 1960s, making several appearances on TV and radio.
+Mills was also a successful recording artist overseas in territories with large numbers of economic migrants from the UK, such as Australia, Canada and Hong Kong.
+Her career as an entertainer would last well into the 1970s.

-She was signed to a management contract by Eric Easton, who later went on to manage The Dave Clark Five and The Rolling Stones, and then signed a recording contract with Parlophone.
+Her agent was Eric Easton, who later went on to manage The Dave Clark Five and The Rolling Stones, and then signed a recording contract with Parlophone.

 Her oeuvre consisted of British and international standards, plus cover versions of contemporary hits.
 Her covers included "Diamonds Are a Girl's Best Friend", "Hello, Dolly!", "I'm Forever Blowing Bubbles" and "Yellow Submarine", all of which were re-released by EMI in their 2003 compilation The Very Best of Mrs Mills.